-How can you perform a manual Azure Active Directory synchronisation?
+How to perform a manual Azure Active Directory synchronization.

 What is Azure Active Directory Sync (AAD SYNC)?

-Azure Active Directory Connect allows users to sign in to both Cloud and on-premises resources using the same passwords.
-Azure AD Connect takes care of synchronising the users from the local domain to the Azure AD Domain.
+Azure Active Directory Connect allows users to log in to both Cloud and on-premises resources using the same passwords.
+Azure AD Connect provides synchronization of users from the local domain to the Azure AD Domain.

-How to install Azure AD Connect on a Domain Controller?
+How do you install Azure AD Connect on a Domain Controller?

-Azure AD Connect installation can be done in 4 steps.
-Read all about it in this article.
+Azure AD connect installation can be done in 4 steps.
+You can read all about it in this article.

 When does Azure AD Sync run?

 Each sync runs every 30 minutes.
-By default.
+By default, by default.

-How to start a manual Azure AD Synchronisation via PowerShell
+How to start a manual Azure AD Synchronization via PowerShell

-You can do 2 types of synchronisations: a delta sync (which synchronises all small changes) or a full sync (which rebuilds and resynchronises everything - this can take several hours).
+You can do 2 types of syncs: a delta sync (which syncs all small changes) or a full-sync (which rebuilds and re-syncs everything - this can take several hours)

 Delta Sync, Run PowerShell command: